-4.4.1 Fundamentals
+4.4.1 Resolved Transport: Advection

-The CAMx transport algorithm is both mass conservative and mass consistent.
+The CAMx advection algorithm is both mass conservative and mass consistent.
 Mass conservation refers to the ability to accurately account for all sources and sinks of mass in the model, with no spurious loss or gain of mass during model integration.
-To be mass conservative, CAMx internally carries concentrations of each species as a density ( $\mu$ mol/m for gases, $\mu$ g/m for aerosols), and solves the advection/diffusion equations in flux form.
+To be mass conservative, CAMx internally carries concentrations of each species as a density (μ mol/m3 for gases, μ g/m3 for aerosols), and solves the advection and diffusion equations in flux form.
 This also serves to simplify mass budget accounting, which is used by the various source apportionment and process analysis options.
 Gas concentrations are internally converted to volumetric mixing ratio (parts per million, or ppm) for the chemistry step, and when they are written to the average output files.

 Mass consistency refers to the model's ability to transport pollutant mass exactly equivalent to the input atmospheric momentum field.
 For example, a model that is perfectly mass consistent will preserve a unity pollutant mixing ratio field in a divergent momentum field given constant unity boundary and initial conditions and zero sources and sinks.
-Sources of poor mass consistency in air quality models are typically related to the following (in order of importance):
+Sources of poor mass consistency in air quality models are typically related to (1) supplying meteorology that is inherently inconsistent (e.g., from an interpolative objective analysis or diagnostic model); (2) spatially interpolating or averaging meteorological model fields to a different air quality map projection or grid resolution; and (3) employing different numerical and/or physical methods in the air quality and meteorological models.